chrissiwaffler/bsc-thesis-mcts-rl-isabelle/README.md

 - Python >= 3.10
 - [UV](https://docs.astral.sh/uv/) - Fast Python package manager
 - Docker and Docker Compose (for qisabelle server)
+- **Note**: Isabelle theorem prover does not need to be installed locally - it runs in Docker

 ### Setup